A guide to urinary and fecal incontinence coping strategies and management.

 who are trained in incontinence management

-the UK’s leading charity providing information and support for people with bladder and bowel disorders, their carers, families and healthcare professionals
+the UK’s leading organisation providing information and support for people with bladder and bowel disorders, as well as their carers, families and healthcare professionals

 The Cystitis and Overactive Bladder Foundation provides information and support to sufferers of bladder problems, including Interstitial Cystitis, Bacterial Cystitis, Overactive Bladder and Urge Incontinence.

 PromoCon: provides a national service, working as part of Disabled Living, Manchester to improve the life for all people with bladder or bowel problems by offering product information, advice and

 practical solutions to both professionals and the general public.